 Throughout the programme, a number of modules utilise a 'patchwork portfolio' as an assessment tool.
 A patchwork portfolio, as defined above, is a collection of short tasks, in written or verbal format, which aims to enable students to balance their workload across the module.
 The patchwork portfolio will have 1 final submission date.
 However, students are encouraged to complete the elements of the portfolio at recognised places within the module timetable.
-Below are some examples of patchwork portfolio tasks:
+Below are some examples of patchwork portfolio tasks (1 per level):

-SEPC51: Immerse Students complete 5 tasks designed to demonstrate their academic skills and knowledge and understanding of the topic under consideration in the module.
-PYCD51: Research Practice in psychology 1 Students complete 2-4 written tasks to demonstrate their knowledge and understanding of and skills in research PYCD52: Developmental psychology This will be an online blog/webpage aimed at disseminating developmental theory and research to the general public.
+PYCC51: Immerse Students complete 5 tasks designed to demonstrate their academic skills and knowledge and understanding of the topic under consideration in the module.
+PYCD51:Research Practice in psychology 1 Students complete 2-4 written tasks to demonstrate their knowledge and understanding of and skills in research PYCH55: Courting controversy in childhood and adolescent development Part 1: Critical evaluation of a chosen contemporary developmental issue; Part 2: Analysis of cross-cultural perspectives on a chosen developmental domain